What if we told you that you can eat cheese, red meat, add heavy cream to your coffee and still lose weight?

-Fasting: this is a popular thing among the keto dieters.
+Fasting: this is a popular thing among keto dieters.
 There are a few different ways of how to approach fasting.
 You can either eat nothing for a few days or stick to intermittent fasting, where you eat only during a certain time.
-You can also skip meals or even ration your meal plan.
+You can also skip meals or even ration your meal plans.

 Because your body will burn the glucose first and then switch to fat, producing ketones in the process.

 Some additional tips on how to get in ketosis include: